Subaru Vehicles Surge Forward When Trying to Shift into Park

 For example, one 2016 Legacy owners says she was stopped with her foot on the brake when the vehicle suddenly accelerated as she attempted to shift into PARK.

-The lawsuit believes the controller area network CANbus has software errors and and the problem can be triggered by a disturbance in the electrical current inside the throttle body
+The lawsuit believes the controller area network CAN bus has software errors and the problem can be triggered by a disturbance in the electrical current inside the throttle body

 .